rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 end
 ```

 The `visitPostOrder()` operation marks the end of processing a node.
+This
-This operation represents a node's exit event.
+operation represents a node's exit event which corresponds with a node's end
+tag.

 **FTL, DFS, In-order**